slamora/brackets-wiki/Themes.md

 * Themes are registered with a theme manager
 * Perhaps themes would be allowed to be JS-less extensions?
 (Some mechanism other than calling an addTheme call?)
 * We ship with a couple of themes out of the box (default extensions)
+* Themes should style inline editors nicely (and the default themes should serve as great examples for theme creators)
 * Should use the new prefs system
 * Custom settings screen is okay at this point
-* Settings should use whatever technology we’re using for views (either current plain jQuery or React if we move in that direction)
+* Settings should use whatever technology we’re using for views (plain jQuery)
 * (optional) it would be beautiful to have custom extension manager UI for themes to show off screenshots and to separate themes from other extensions
 * (optional) layered settings for stuff like font (theme can provide default user override)
+* (optional) ability to change shell color

 And here are changes required to Brackets-Themes in order for it to meet our needs: